elektricM/amd-bc250-docs/docs/linux/fedora.md

 !!!warning "Black Screen Issue"
     If you get a black screen, the installer is trying to use the GPU before drivers are loaded.

-### Step 2: Select Basic Graphics Mode
+### Step 2: Select Boot Mode

-**Critical Step:**
+**For Fedora 42/43 with working kernels (6.15.7-6.17.7):**

+You can try the standard "Install Fedora" option.
+If it boots successfully, no need for basic graphics mode.

+**If you get a black screen:**

 1. At GRUB menu, select **"Troubleshooting"**
 2. Choose **"Install Fedora Workstation in basic graphics mode"**
 3. This enables `nomodeset` automatically

-!!!danger "Must Use Basic Graphics Mode"
-    Do NOT use the standard "Install Fedora" option.
-You will get a black screen.
+!!!info "Nomodeset May Not Be Required"
+    On Fedora 42/43 with working kernel versions (6.15.7-6.17.7), nomodeset is often no longer needed during installation.
+However, if you encounter a black screen, use basic graphics mode.

 ### Step 3: Complete Installation